pohl-michel/2D-MR-image-prediction/README.md

 The repository is split into two different folders:
  - "Time series_forecasting" contains scripts and functions that perform time series forecasting.
 It is essentially self-contained / independent, and is an extension of the repository https://github.com/pohl-michel/time-series-forecasting-with-UORO-RTRL-LMS-and-linear-regression associated with [our former research article](https://doi.org/10.48550/arXiv.2106.01100). cf the readme file within that folder for more details.
- - "Image_prediction" contains scripts and function that perform video forecasting.
-Those call functions from the former folder, that are used to predict $w_i(t)$, which is the (low-dimensional) compressed representation of motion within these videos.
+ - "Image_prediction" contains scripts and functions that perform video forecasting.
+Those call functions from the former folder, that are used to predict $w_i(t)$ (step 3 above), which is the (low-dimensional) compressed representation of motion within these videos.

-The "Image_prediction" folder contains the following scripts:
- - image_prediction_main.m : main script performing image prediction
+The main script performing image prediction is "image_prediction_main.m".
- - OF2D_param_optim_main.m : script optimising parameters associated with deformation vector field computation using the pyramidal Lucas-Kanade optical flow method

 The behavior of "image_prediction_main.m" is controlled by "load_impred_behavior_parameters.m" and essentially has two modes:
  1. optimization of the number of principal components and hyperparameters associated with the forecasting methods (corresponding to "beh_par.OPTIMIZE_NB_PCA_CP = true" in "load_impred_behavior_parameters.m").
 Parallel computations are performed (which requires the parallel computing toolbox).
 In case one does not have access to the parallel computing toolbox, one can still run the script by replacing the "parfor" loops by "for" loops.
  2. inference with given prediction parameters (corresponding to "beh_par.OPTIMIZE_NB_PCA_CP = false" in "load_impred_behavior_parameters.m")